At 663,268 square miles, Alaska is by far the biggest state in the union. But only four states have fewer road miles.

 Particularly memorable is a tour that includes a glacier landing.
 Most pilots favor Ruth Glacier, because it is so spectacular and the runway is well-marked.
 But the clouds move in and out quickly, so several other glaciers are available if the Ruth is socked in.

-While a little more spendy, helicopter flightseeing offer an alternative.
+While a little more spendy, helicopter flightseeing offers an alternative.
 Enclosed in Plexiglas with no wings to peer over, even trips as short as 30 minutes can provide exceptional views.

 Wherever you want to see, there’s probably a flightseeing business nearby.
 Among the locales where tours are offered: Kenai, Soldotna, Tok, McCarthy, Homer, Girdwood, King Salmon, Talkeetna, Juneau, Ketchikan, Fairbanks, Skagway and Kantishna.